 If there’s one thing I hold dear with my nationalistic hand over my heart it’s this: Life, liberty, and the pursuit of happiness.
 With PUMP-OCALYPSE and arms day-everyday, I’ve devised the perfect path for that pursuit.
 Epic pumps are the meaning of life.
 Sporting the biggest guns in the gym ensures liberty.
 Validation and compliments on my massive arms is the only key to true happiness.

-Not everyone has the right to bear arms, but everyone has the right to bare arms.
+Not everyone has the right to bear arms, but everyone has the right to bare arms from an arms workout.
 Take PUMP-OCALYPSE, and flex with pride.